ViorelMocanu/xmlrpc-for-astro/README.md

 # XML-RPC Pinger for Astro (Cloudflare Worker)

 > A tiny Worker that recreates “WordPress Update Services” for your **Astro** site.
-> It pings a list of XML-RPC endpoints whenever you deploy — **at most once per hour** — and ships with a pretty `/health` page, a dry-run mode, and CSV/NDJSON exports for pruning dead endpoints, and Cloudflare‑safe batching.
+> It pings a list of XML-RPC endpoints whenever you deploy — **at most once per hour** — and ships with a pretty `/health` page, a dry-run mode, CSV/NDJSON exports for pruning dead endpoints, and Cloudflare‑safe batching.

 ---